Rice in the World

 CERN Program

-Rice is part of a large program at CERN in nuclear and particle physics as the lead for the research pillar of fundamental research on origins and patterns of the natural world.
-This is a research priority and also a mechanism to give more students international experiences.
-Rice students live there for months at a time while they do research in an international collaboration of upwards of 5000 people.
+Rice University is part of a large program in nuclear and particle physics at CERN, the European organization for nuclear research located on the border of France and Switzerland.
+In addition to leading a pillar of fundamental research on origins and patterns of the natural world, this program serves as a mechanism to give more international experiences to Rice students.
+Rice students live at CERN for months at a time while they do research in an international collaboration of upwards of 5,000 people.

 Image Alt Text